Imágenes de páginas

 EPUB

-really dangerous enemy of Austria is th-s assertion of the Slavs in Austria Russia; and it was apparently in order to counterbalance that danger that Bismarck had induced the Austrian emperor to conclude the treaty with Germany in 1879.
+really dangerous enemy of Austria is Russia; and it was apparently in order to counterbalance that danger that Bismarck had induced the Austrian emperor to conclude the treaty with Germany in 1879.
 And suddenly it came to light that that treaty was, in fact, no guaranty, no defence, no protection at all.
 This duplicity of the German chancellor gave a great shock to the Emperor Francis Joseph; and it cannot surprise anybody that, from the moment when he became aware of the secret treaty with Russia, he would not trust a political party which still continued to look to the author of that treaty as their guiding star and as the director of their home politics.
 What could the emperor think of a political party in his realm whose patriotism was not love for their country, irrespective of the political color of the government of the day, with which they did not happen to agree, but a mere lip patriotism, the principle of which consisted in the thought within their innermost heart, "We will remain in existence somewhere else, even if our country should no longer be in existence"?

 The German party in the Austrian Parliament continually reproached the Czechs and other Slav nationalities in Austria with a secret hankering for Russia, with gravitating toward Moscow.
 The Slavs always spurned that accusation; all they wanted was to be able to maintain their respective nationalities.
 It was ridiculous, they argued, to accuse the Poles or Ruthenians of a secret love for Russia, their greatest and most cruel enemy.
 And now that the Bohemian Slavs (Czechs) are politically united with the Poles and other Slav nationalities in Austria, there is not the slightest danger nor the slightest reason for the accusation, or even suspicion, that the Slavs in Austria gravitate towards Russia.
 What they particularly object to is to be Germanized.
 Germanization in Austria, they maintain, always means and always did mean, as experience proves, a return to absolutism and a denial of popular rights.
 From an English point of view, and according to English experience,